A MicroLoan can make a big impact.

 If your application passes the initial screening (credit check, financial projections, background check, etc.) by our loan fund officer, it will be presented to our Loan Advisory Committee for approval.

-Advisory Committee members will discuss applications monthly and make a recommendation for approval, request more information, deny applicant or refer applicant to another lending organization.
+Advisory Committee members will discuss applications monthly and make a recommendations for approval, request more information, deny applicants,s or refer applicants to another lending organization.

 Applicants will be notified of receipt of their application and status in the process.